MykytaCherniavskyi/wastecollection-reminder-bot/README.md

 1. The **User** interacts with the bot via **Telegram**.
 2. **Telegram Bot API** sends the user's request to an **HTTP API Gateway**.
 3. The **API Gateway** triggers an AWS **Lambda function**, which processes the logic.
-4. **DynamoDB** stores user data such as reminder schedules.
+4. **DynamoDB** stores user data.
-5. **EventBridge Scheduler** triggers the reminders based on the stored schedules, invoking the Lambda function to notify users via Telegram.
+5. **EventBridge Scheduler** trigger the Lambda function to notify users via Telegram about tomorrow upcoming waste collection.

 ## Prerequisites